3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/SOVOL_SV08_MAX_SETUP/Mainline_Your_SV08_MAX.md

 # :red_circle: NOW THE TRICKY BIT! :cold_sweat:

+# NOTE THE VERY LATEST VERSION OF KLIPPER DOES NOT REQURE THIS STEP - SKIP AHEAD A SECTION!

 At the time of writing we need to edit Klipper to let us use a 128kib bootloader for the mainboard MCU!
 To do this we need to......

 ```